Xu3XiWang/Xu3XiWang.github.io/_pages/about.md

 Hi👋!
 I’m Zhicheng Wang (王志诚), a second-year Master student at the Huazhong University of Science and Technology, supervised by Zhiguo Cao.
 I obtained both my Bachelor’s degrees from Huazhong University of Science and Technology.
 My research interests focus on Open-World Object Localization & Counting, MLLM Representation and Video LLM.

+I am currently an intern at Alibaba's Pailitao (拍立淘), one of China's largest real-world multi-modal applications.
+My work focuses on developing efficient MLLM-to-Embedding models for a large-scale, multi-modal search system that indexes over 10 billion image-text product pairs for e-commerce.

 I’m always open to new collaborations, so please feel free to get in touch🙋!